 Level 10: Scarlet Aegis

-Level 13: Guiding Light
+Level 13: Subjugation

 Level 16: Shared Punishment

-Level 20: Subjugation
+Level 20: Purge the Wicked

 These Hero Threat Levels (1 being lowest threat and 10 being highest threat) are to help you determine which enemy Heroes can give you a headache.
 For the Heroes listed here, take extra care as they're particularly dangerous for Whitemane.